3 Hearing Issues to Check for with the Sound Scouts App

 Mixed Hearing Loss

 In some cases, there can be more than one hearing loss present.
-Mixed hearing loss is a combination of conductive and sensorineural hearing loss, indicating problems in both the inner and middle ear.
+Mixed hearing loss is a combination of conductive and sensorineural hearing loss, indicating problems in both the inner and middle/outer ear.
 Medication, surgery, hearing aids, or middle ear implants may provide solutions for these issues.

 Hearing loss is rarely black and white.
 There are multiple types of hearing loss, severities of loss, and causes.
 Each hearing loss will affect each individual in different ways.
 For this reason, it is important to test for all the different types of hearing issues to avoid overlooking a problem that may occur in the grey zone.